Bimodular Gravity: Vacuum Evolution with a Frame-Dependent Phantom Crossing: Diffeomorphism Invariant Bimodular Gravity

 \subsection{Motivation}

 For quantisation and for coupling to matter sectors in a standard covariant path integral, it is generally preferred to work with a formulation that is fully diffeomorphism invariant at the level of the action~\cite{2015-Bufalo}.
-In the single-metric case, one may pass from UG to HT (or DUG) without concern, for they are classically equivalent and reproduce the same field equations as $\mathrm{GR}\!+\!\Lambda$.
+In the single-metric case, one may pass from UG to HT (or DUG) without concern, for they are classically equivalent and reproduce the same field equations as $\mathrm{GR}\!+\!\Lambda$ \cite{1989-Henneaux, 2015-Bufalo, Jirousek_2023}.
 In the present disformal bimetric setting, however, this equivalence is broken.
-There are distinct bimetric generalisations of the unimodular integration constant, and these lead to different on-shell relations, different field equations, and, consequently, different physical dynamics.

-A naive attempt to covariantise bimodular gravity by importing the HT/DUG formalism separately for each metric enforces both $\lambda_1$ and $\lambda_2$ to be strict integration constants.
-Conversely, in BUG only a particular linear combination is conserved, and the individual multipliers remain dynamically correlated through the balance law.
+The general attempt to covariantise bimodular gravity by importing the HT/DUG formalism separately for each metric enforces both $\lambda_1$ and $\lambda_2$ to be strict integration constants.
+Conversely, in BUG, the individual multipliers remain dynamically correlated through the balance law.
 Treating the two HT sectors independently therefore overconstrains the multipliers---freezing both $\lambda_{1,2}$---and simultaneously underconstrains the relative volume element, leaving $X$ as a fully dynamical variable.
 The biscalar then behaves as a standard, freely propagating degree of freedom with a genuine second-order evolution equation.

 Hence, two formalisms that are equivalent in the single-metric case become on-shell inequivalent once two disformally related metrics are present.
-This motivates the search for a diffeomorphism-invariant reformulation that is tailored specifically to the bimodular structure which: \begin{enumerate} \itemsep{0.0002pt} \item realises full diffeomorphism invariance off shell; \item enforces the balance relation $\nabla_\mu(\lambda_1+\nu\lambda_2)=0$ on shell; \item reproduces the BUG kinematic constraint on $\nu$ and subsequently on $BX$; \item reduces to BUG in an appropriate gauge, and hence is classically equivalent to BUG. \end{enumerate} In what follows we present precisely such an action.
-One may regard it as the diffeomorphism-invariant completion of unimodularised bimetric scalar-tensor gravity, whereby full covariance is restored and the physical content of BUG is retained on shell.
+This motivates the search for a diffeomorphism-invariant reformulation that is tailored specifically to the bimodular structure which: \begin{enumerate} \itemsep{0.0002pt} \item realises full diffeomorphism invariance off shell; \item enforces the balance relation $\nabla_\mu \lambda_1 = -\nu\nabla_\mu\lambda_2$ on shell; \item reproduces the BUG kinematic constraint on $\nu$ and subsequently on $X=X(x;\phi)$; \item reduces to BUG in an appropriate gauge, and hence is classically equivalent to BUG. \end{enumerate} In what follows we present precisely such an action.
+One may regard it as a diffeomorphism-invariant completion of unimodularised bimetric scalar-tensor gravity, whereby full covariance is restored and the physical content of BUG is retained on shell.